cheezy/pretty_face/README.md

 HTML report for cucumber.
 You can customize the report by editing an erb file.

 The current release is very basic but you can expect a lot more over the next month or so.

-If you wish to use this formatter you can simply add the following to your command-line or cucumber.yml profile:
+## Getting Started

+### Download gem
+Add:
+    gem 'pretty_face'
+to your Gemfile and bundle update.

+### Add Formatter
+Update your profile in cucumber.yml file with the following arguments

     --format PrettyFace::Formatter::Html --out index.html

+You can also run cucumber from the command line with the same arguments.

 ## Customizing the report

 Starting with version 0.3 of the gem you can customize some elements on the report.
 You will do this by first creating a directory named `pretty_face` in the `features/support` directory.
 Customization files should be placed in this directory.